pablodecm/phd_thesis/src/104_chapter_4.md

 calibrated using simulation, can estimate effectively a subset of the latent variables $\boldsymbol{z}$ associated with the resulting parton level particles, such as their transverse momenta and direction.
-Due to the limitations of the hand-crafted algorithms, some latent information is lost in the standard reconstruction process, particularly for composite objects such as jets.
+Due to the limitations of the hand-crafted algorithms used, some latent information is lost in the standard reconstruction process, particularly for composite objects such as jets.
 Supervised machine learning techniques can be used to regress some of these latent variables, using simulated